 Macy’s Fourth of July Fireworks

 Macy’s holds the title for the nation’s largest fireworks display.
-This year the perennially inspiring show returns to the Hudson River, where viewers will be awed by thousands of shells and effects.
-As of press time, official viewing locations are still to be announced, but expect the retailer to name multiple points on the west side of Manhattan between 14th and 34th Streets, as well as in New Jersey.
+This year, the perennially inspiring show will also be commemorating the 400th anniversary of New York City, lighting up the city and awing viewers with thousands of shells and effects.
+As of press time, official viewing locations are still to be announced, but expect the retailer to name multiple points on the east side of Manhattan, as well as spots in Brooklyn and Queens.
 All locations are free to enter, but arrive early to ensure you get a spot.
-For the most up-to-date info, visit macys.com.
+For the latest details, visit macys.com.

 Coney Island.
 Photo: Brittany Petronella